wchang17/js-dc-5/02-data-types/lesson_plan.md

   - instead of sentences and paragraphs, we have expressions and statements
   - instead of subjects and verbs, we have values and operators

+## Variables
+  - variables are identifiers for data
+  - can think of them as boxes we store data in
+  - functional and practical purpose:
+    - need some way to store data in memory so we can reuse it, perform calculations and other operations on it
+    - need to give our data meaning
+      - a 4 is no longer just a 4 but the number of people sitting in the front row
+      - a string is no longer just a string but someone's name

+### Type Checking
+  - We can check the type of a variable by using `typeof()`, which returns a string for the variable's type (i.e. `'number'`, `'string'`)

 ## Introduction to Data Types
+**Write the below out as a mind map on the baord**

 - At the most generalized level of discussing programming, all we're doing is moving and manipulating data.

 ### What is a "Data Type"